metrorailings/OwlBlog/content/posts/week-7-supercontest-picks-1.md

 Tampa Bay's active roster is remarkable healthy, although Vita Vea's absence along the defensive front was certainly felt last week in the run defense.

-The Raiders have a serious issue along their whole offensive line potentially being exposed to covid.
+The Raiders have a serious issue with their whole offensive line potentially being exposed to covid.
 While it's almost certain that most of their linemen will play on Sunday, they'll be out of practice for about two weeks against a Tampa Bay defense that loves to play tricks.

 #### _History_